 They don’t need it because Octavia Butler’s 1979 novel Kindred already exists.
-HBO should look no further for their next adaptation.
+HBO should look no further for its next adaptation.

 A moral quandary soon emerges.
 If her white ancestor is killed before he reproduces with one of his black slaves, Dana deduces, her bloodline will be wiped out a century before she is even born.
 But as she comes back to visit time and again, she recognizes two horrifying truths: As he grows older, Dana’s ancestor is getting increasingly vicious toward his slaves.
 And if her family is to survive to the modern era, Dana must be complicit in the rape of one of her black female forebears.

 Assuming that HBO can be trusted to deftly handle a show about slavery to begin with, a Kindred series would address many of the critiques being directed at Confederate.
-With all due respect to Benioff and Weiss’ talents, this hypothetical show should be helmed by black artists.
-Any pretensions Hollywood has toward racial equity likely requires it, and the nuances of slavery, racial inequity and interracial violence are arguably best handled by people who have intimate experience with them.
+Benioff and Weiss are gifted showrunners, no doubt, but this hypothetical series should be helmed by black artists.
+Any pretensions Hollywood has toward racial equity requires it, and the nuances of slavery, racial inequity and interracial violence are arguably best handled by people who have intimate experience with them.